bytebase/bytebase.com-old/content/docs/en/concepts/migration-types.md

 ## Baseline Migration

 Baseline migration instructs Bytebase to use the latest live schema as the source of truth.
-This is normally used when schema drift (/docs/anomaly-detection/drift-detection) occurs and Bytebase needs to re-establish the baseline based on the latest live schema.
+This is normally used when [schema drift](/docs/anomaly-detection/drift-detection) occurs and Bytebase needs to re-establish the baseline based on the latest live schema.

 ## Branch Migration